CopyNE: Better Contextual ASR by Copying Named Entities: Introduction

 \section{Introduction}

-End-to-end automatic speech recognition (ASR) systems \cite{chorowsk-i2015-attention, chan-2016-las, rao-2017-exploring, gulati-2020-conformer, boulianne-2022-phoneme, zhang-etal-2022-speechut} have reached remarkable performance in recent years.
-However, accurately transcribing contextually relevant phrases remains a challenge for current ASR systems \cite{alon-2019-hard-example, han-2022-improving}.
-These phrases often take the form of named entities such as personal names, place names, and organization names, which are frequently encountered in speech assistant applications or conference speeches.
-Due to their infrequent occurrence in the training data, ASR models encounter difficulties in transcribing these entities during inference.
-As a result, these entities are typically transcribed with homophonic or near-homophonic errors, which may reduce the comprehensibility of the transcription.
-Improving the accuracy of transcribing named entities is of paramount importance as they carry significant semantic information.
-It not only helps in obtaining more coherent transcriptions but also has significant implications for downstream natural language processing (NLP) tasks such as information retrieval and spoken language understanding \cite{ganesan-2021-nbest, wu-2022-towards-relation}.
+End-to-end automatic speech recognition (ASR) systems have achieved impressive performance in general scenarios \cite{chan-2016-las, rao-2017-exploring, gulati-2020-conformer, boulianne-2022-phoneme}.
+However, in the contextual ASR scenario where speech often contains numerous contextual entities, it remains a challenge for ASR systems to get accurate transcriptions \cite{alon-2019-hard-example, jayanthi-2023-retrieve}.
+For instance, when utilizing personal voice assistants like Siri or Alexa, it is common to encounter contextual entities such as personal names, place names, and organization names.
+ASR models trained solely on speech-text data often struggle to transcribe these personalized entities due to their infrequent occurrence in the training set \cite{sathyendra-2022-contextual}.
+Since contextual entities always cover a wealth of semantic information.
+It is important to improve the accuracy of transcribing entities for downstream natural language processing tasks such as information retrieval and spoken language understanding \cite{ganesan-2021-nbest, wu-2022-towards-relation}.